-6. Restrictions on economic activity specific to Area C of the West Bank have been particularly detrimental to the Palestinian economy.
+Restrictions on economic activity specific to Area C of the West Bank have been particularly detrimental to the Palestinian economy.
 The potential contribution of Area C to the Palestinian economy is enormous.
-It constitutes about 61 percent of the West Bank8 and is home to around 180,000 Palestinian people, or approximately 6.6 percent of the Palestinian West Bank population.9
+It constitutes about 61 percent of the West Bank4 and is home to around 180,000 Palestinian people, or approximately 6.6 percent of the Palestinian West Bank population.5

-7. It is richly endowed with natural resources; and it is contiguous, whereas Areas A and B are territorial islands.
+It is richly endowed with natural resources; and it is contiguous, whereas Areas A and B are territorial islands (table 1.1).
 The manner in which Area C is currently administered virtually precludes Palestinian businesses from investing there.
-Relieving these restrictions would have substantial positive effects on the Palestinian economy, as Chapters 2 and 3 will demonstrate.
+Relieving these restrictions would have substantial positive effects on the Palestinian economy, as chapters 2 and 3 will demonstrate.

-8. The division of the West Bank into Areas A, B and C dates back to the 1995 Interim Agreement between the Palestinian Liberation Organization and the Government of Israel.
-Area A includes most major pre-existing Palestinian urban areas, covers 18 percent of the West Bank and is under full Palestinian security and civil control.
-Area B consists largely of peri-urban areas and small towns, comprises 21 percent of the West Bank and is under Palestinian civil control and Israeli security control.
-10 Area C was defined under the Interim Agreement as "areas of the West Bank outside Areas A and B, which, except for the issues that will be negotiated in the permanent status negotiations, will be gradually
+The division of the West Bank into Areas A, B, and C dates back to the 1995 Interim Agreement between the Palestinian Liberation Organization and the Government of Israel.
+Area A includes most major preexisting Palestinian urban areas, covers 18 percent of the West Bank, and is under full Palestinian security and civil control.
+Area B consists largely of peri-urban areas and small towns, comprises 21 percent of the West Bank, and is under Palestinian civil control and Israeli security control.6 Area C was defined under the Interim Agreement as "areas of the West Bank outside Areas A and B, which, except for the issues that will be negotiated in the permanent status negotiations, will be gradually transferred to Palestinian jurisdiction in accordance with this Agreement."7 According to the a.
+1 dunum is approximately equal to 0.25 acre.